 These 50 Panama travel tips will help you understand Panama and make your trip easier and more enjoyable.

-Panama and the panamanians
+Panama and the Panamanians

 #1 Panama is located in Central America in the isthmus of Panama, connecting North America to South America.
 Panama only has borders with Colombia in the South/East and Costa Rica in the North/West.
-The North shore is bathed by the Carebian Sea while to South is the Pacific Ocean.
+The North shore is bathed by the Caribbean Sea while to South is the Pacific Ocean.

 #2 The country is shaped like an almost perfect sideways “S” with a central spine of steep mountains and lowlands plains in the coast.
 The highest point of Panama is the Baru Volcano (inactive) in Boquete.
 From its top one can see both oceans, Atlantic and Pacific.

 Panama also includes several islands, most of them absolutely beautiful.
-Some of the most famous are, San Blas Archipelago, Bocas del Toro, Pearl islands and Coiba island (the biggest).
+Some of the most famous are, San Blas Archipelago, Bocas del Toro, Pearl Islands and Coiba island (the biggest).

-#3 Panama only has about 4 Million inhabitants, with a density of 56 people per km2.
+#3 Panama only has about 4 million inhabitants, with a density of 56 people per km2.
 Panama’s population is mostly formed by Mestizos, but also by Indians, African and European descendants.

-The capital, Panama city, accommodates almost half of the population with 1.5 to 2M people living there.
+The capital, Panama City, accommodates almost half of the population with 1.5 to 2M people living there.